 In so doing, the devotee will be able to soldier on through her worldly existence undaunted and with perfect freedom and realize the Divine Beloved at last.

-A chant rendition of the poem "The Noble New"
+A song version of Paramahansa Yogananda's "The Noble New"

 The great guru/poet Paramahansa Yogananda was born on January 5, 1893, in Gorakhpur, India.
 His name at birth was Mukunda Lal Ghosh.
 Always a spiritually advanced child, at age 17, he met his guru, Swami Sri Yukteswar, under whose guidance he flourished and became the spiritual giant and sacred engine that leads souls back to their eternal abode in the arms of the Divine Creator.